mherchel/herchel.com/src/blog/variables/index.md

 ```
 *Now we're cooking with gas... err... variables!*

 Pretty neat!
-But, we still need to change these variables into React.
+But, we still need to be able to manipulate these variables with React.

 ## Bringing in ReactJS